Areas of Practice

-Mr. Hoover’s practice includes providing counsel on numerous environmental regulatory matters, as well as the redevelopment of environmentally impacted properties, including state and federal superfund sites, and corporate mergers and acquisitions of such properties.
+Mr. Hoover’s practice includes providing counsel on numerous environmental regulatory matters, as well as the redevelopment of environmentally impacted properties.
+These include state and federal superfund sites, corporate mergers and acquisitions of such properties.
 His environmental experience includes representation of Potentially Responsible Parties at superfund sites.
-He has negotiated RCRA permits and corrective action plans on behalf of clients in various U.S. states.
+He has negotiated RCRA permits and corrective action plans on behalf of clients in various states.

 In addition to handling appeals of Title V permits, Mr. Hoover assisted clients with permitting issues, such as the application of New Source Review and the application of regional Haze rules in PSD designated areas.
 He has advised numerous clients on conservation easement issues.
 Mr. Hoover has represented buyers, sellers and lenders on all aspects of environmental transactions, including assessments of environmental impacts and potential exposure.
 He has negotiated provisions to address environmental issues and complex real estate, corporate and bankruptcy transactions.